Paco Jémez: Mexico

 On 28 November 2016, Jémez was named head coach of Cruz Azul in the Mexican Liga MX.
 He led the team to their first playoff appearance in three years.
 The following 27 November, he decided not renew his contract and left.

 Back to Spain

 Jémez returned to Las Palmas on 21 December 2017, becoming the third permanent manager in charge of the club during the campaign.
 He rejoined Rayo Vallecano in late March 2019, replacing Míchel who had been dismissed two days earlier after losing seven league games in a row, which left the team at risk of top-flight relegation, and agreeing to a deal until June 2020.

 On 26 December 2021, after more than a year of inactivity, Jémez took over second-division newcomers UD Ibiza until the end of the season.
 He managed to avoid relegation, but still left as his contract expired on 31 May.

-Iran
+Iran and return to Ibiza

 In December 2022, Jémez went back abroad, being appointed at Tractor S.C. in the Persian Gulf Pro League.
+He returned to both Spain and Ibiza on 12 November 2024, with the team now in the Primera Federación.

+Jémez was sacked by Ibiza on 21 October 2025, after a poor start to the season.